 Figure 5.
 The star was considered a candidate cluster member by the source(s) listed under "Reference", in this case Cantat-Gaudin et al. (2018).
-The name used in their catalog was 5325425474687221760, a Gaia-DR2 identifier, which can be back-referenced to find the membership probability they assigned this star for being in Collinder 205.
+The name used in their catalog was in this case a Gaia-DR2 identifier, which can be backreferenced to find the membership probability they assigned this star for being in NGC 2323.
 The base catalog however for this page of plots is Kharchenko et al. (2013), due to its homogeneous parameter determination procedure (particularly for age).
 If a match to the Kharchenko et al. (2013) catalog is found, then the subplots on this page are populated; otherwise, they are not.
-Topleft shows the parallax, with orange points sampled from the Gaia-DR2 posterior, black points the other cluster members in the Kharchenko catalog (not the catalog claiming membership), and the blue line the claimed Kharchenko parallax for the cluster.
+Top-left shows the parallax, with orange points sampled from the Gaia-DR2 posterior, black points the other cluster members in the Kharchenko catalog (not the catalog claiming membership), and the blue line the claimed Kharchenko parallax for the cluster.
 A number of field contaminants in the Kharchenko catalog are visible in this case.
 Top-right are the Gaia proper motions, where against black points are cluster members from Kharchenko, and the orange is the target star.
-Bottom-left is the color-magnitude diagram, and bottom-right are the on-sky positions.
-In the text, Nlsr2 is the number of $1\sigma$ cluster members reported by Kharchenko et al. (2013) within the cluster angular radius: $\log t$ is the base-10 logarithm of the age in years; type matches the type codes provided by Kharchenko et al. (2013); "Note" gives the description of the cluster from Kharchenko et al. (2013), if any is available.
-Extra caution must be taken when interpreting this set of plots, since they can only show disagreement between the observed star's properties and those of the listed Kharchenko members (and the latter may be incomplete or otherwise biased).
+Bottom-left is the colormagnitude diagram, and bottom-right are the on-sky positions.
+In the text, N1sr2 is the number of 1σ cluster members reported by Kharchenko et al. (2013) within the cluster angular radius; log t is the base-10 logarithm of the age in years; type matches the type codes provided by Kharchenko et al. (2013); "Note" gives the description of the cluster from Kharchenko et al. (2013), if any is available.
+Extra caution must be taken when interpreting this set of plots, since they can only show disagreement between the observed star's properties and those of the listed Kharchenko members (and the latter is in some cases incomplete or otherwise biased).